intersystems/quickstarts-python/README.md

 `connection.config`: contains connection details for PyODBC and Native API.

 ## Installation wheels
-* `nativeAPI_wheel`: contains installation wheel for using Python with Native API.
+* `nativeAPI_wheel`: contains installation wheels for using Python with Native API.
-*  `pyodbc_wheel`: contains installation wheel for using Python with PyODBC.
+*  `pyodbc_wheel`: contains installation wheels for using Python with PyODBC.

 ## How to run